%20(2).avif)

 Alternatives commonly considered include HashiCorp Terraform, Pulumi, AWS CloudFormation, and Azure Bicep.
 For background on infrastructure-as-code practices, see https://opentofu.org/.

-Our experience with OpenTofu helped us build repeatable infrastructure delivery patterns, internal modules, and review practices that made infrastructure-as-code easier to operate across teams and environments while staying truly open-source.
+Our experience with OpenTofu helped us build repeatable infrastructure delivery patterns, module standards, and operational guardrails that make infrastructure-as-code easier to run across teams while keeping environments reproducible and auditable.

 Some of the things we did include: